RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/technical_overview.md

 However, it also possible to combine all components into one file (except the OpenAPI spec and the client-module).

-In addition, there can be separate javascript modules, that be referenced by specific components:
+In addition, there can be separate javascript modules, that be referenced by specific optional components:

 - Process-Page module  (`scriptUri`)
 - Process module  (`scriptUri`)